MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/calls-using-devices-without-AR.md

 9. After both the technician and remote collaborator are finished annotating on the snapshot, the technician selects the **Check mark** button to save or discard the snapshot.

-10. The technician is prompted to discard the snapshot or save it to the device gallery, text chat, or both.
+10. The technician is prompted to discard the snapshot or save it to the device gallery, call chat, or both.
 The technician then selects **Save**.

     ![Screenshot showing the save snapshot option on Dynamics 365 Remote Assist mobile.](./media/7a.png)